rgplantz/itco_x86-64/yt_ch11.md

 ### Page 241
 1. The operating system reads characters as you type them on the keyboard and stores them in a buffer.
 You can edit the line before entering it.
 When you push the `enter` key, all the characters in the line, including the `enter` character at the end, become available to the application.
 The program in Listing 11-6 reads only one character, leaving the `enter` character in the buffer.
 The program ends and returns to the shell, which reads the `enter` character from the buffer.
-2. If you don't change the offset of `aLetter`, you'll get a stack violation error.
-I also read two characters from the keyboard to remove the `enter` character from the keyboard buffer.
+2. Change the `mov edx, 1` instruction just before the call to the `read` function to 'mov edx,2` so that it reads two characters from the keyboard to remove the `enter` character from the keyboard buffer.
+Note that you also need to change the offset of `aLetter` to avoid getting a stack violation error.
+3. My `main` function here allocates sixteen bytes for local variables in the stack frame.
+Eight are for the stack canary, leaving eight for the message.
+When you increase the length of the message beyond eigth bytes (don't forget to include the newline and NUL characters) the `theMessage` function overwrites the stack canary, and you get an error message.
     ```asm
     # message.s
     # Prints a message on screen